-In Q1 2023/24, 91% of service users reported that their desired outcomes were fully or partially achieved.
-Quarter 1 performance is below the target (95%) and end of year performance last year (95%).
+In Q3 2023/24, 92% of service users reported that their desired outcomes were fully or partially achieved.
+Quarter 3 performance is below the target (95%) and end of year performance last year (95%).
 It should be noted that the data source for this indicator comes from both Adult Social Care and the Mental Health Trust.
-This was the first quarter that the Mental Health Trust used a new reporting form and system after a national cyber attack last year, so as this embeds the expectation is to see an improvement.
+We are aware which teams need to improve their data recording and practice in order to drive performance.